 Battery technology will continue to evolve, but the lessons of the past indicate that it’s a slow, measured process – and that any change is likely to be gradually introduced over a period of years, if not decades.

-Check out all the electrical system products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car battery chemistry, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.